freeradical13/freeradical13.github.io/index.md

 #### Blood Sugar

-When blood glucose levels rise above a certain level, the hormone [Insulin][] is secreted by [Beta Cells][] in the pancreas which triggers cells to uptake Glucose, and liver and muscle cells may store Glucose in the form of [Glycogen][].
+When blood glucose levels rise above a certain level, the hormone [Insulin][] is secreted by [Beta Cells][] in the pancreas which triggers cells to uptake Glucose, and liver and muscle cells may store Glucose in the form of Glycogen.

 When blood glucose levels decrease below a certain level, the hormone [Glucagon][] is secreted by [Alpha Cells][] which triggers the release of Glucose from Glycogen stores.